M-O-S-E-S/mgm/README.md

 There are cli js scripts that are compiled when you compile the server that may prove useful:
   migrate-db: test and migrate the sql database using the sql files found in server/Files, in order.
+  create-user: create a valid halcyon/mgm user from the command line.
+Useful for batch scripting, or creating your initial template and administrative accounts.

 # Deployment